ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

     Set the learning rate of a decoder (D)

-    :param l: (int32) index of the layer.
-This function is used for predictors above the first layer, so l > 0
+    :param l: (int32) index of the layer
     :param lr: (float32) value to set

-.. function:: Hierarchy.getDAlpha(self, l)
+.. function:: Hierarchy.getDLR(self, l)

     Get the learning rate of a decoder (D)

-    :param l: (int32) index of the layer.
-This function is used for predictors above the first layer, so l > 0
+    :param l: (int32) index of the layer
     :rtype: (float32) lr

 .. function:: Hierarchy.setAVLR(self, i, vlr)